 Cleaning a mechanical keyboard requires special attention to detail in order to ensure that all parts are thoroughly cleaned without damaging any of the sensitive components.

-Here are the different methods of cleaning a mechanical keyboard explained below using Regular cleaning, deep cleaning, cleaning without removing keys, and also cleaning when liquid got spilled.
+Here are the different methods of cleaning a mechanical keyboard explained below with regular cleaning, deep cleaning, cleaning without removing keys, and also cleaning when liquid gets spilled.

 Deep Cleaning Mechanical Keyboard Steps

-- Fill the bowl of keycaps with lukewarm water and a small quantity of dish soap.
+4. Fill the bowl of keycaps with lukewarm water and a small quantity of dish soap.
 Gently move all with your hands and allow it to settle down for an hour or so.
-Remove the keycaps from soapy water, rinse it well with clean warm water, and lay them out to dry on a paper towel.
+Remove the keycaps from soapy water, rinse them well with clean warm water, and lay them out to dry on a paper towel.

 Cleaning mechanical keyboard without Removing Keys